freedomofpress/apt-tools-prod/README.md

 them in the `dangerzone/*` folders, and then rebuild the debian repository from scratch.

-- Commit new package files to each suite in `dangerzone`.
+1. Add new package files to each suite in `dangerzone`.
 You may want to prune older versions as new ones are released, to keep the repo manageable.
 You can use the scripts located in `./tools` for this:

    * `./tools/remove-version X.Y.Z` will remove all Dangerzone packages from the repository that match a specific version.
    * `./tools/add-version` will get the debian file from the main dangerzone repository, put it in the proper folder and create symlinks.
    * `./tools/reset-repo` will reset the repository, it can be useful before publishing it.

-- Then, you can run `./tools/publish`, to populate the Debian database.
-  * Here is how you can do this inside a container:

-    ```bash

-    podman run --rm --userns=keep-id --volume="$(pwd):/home/user/apt-tools-prod" apt-tools-prod-builder ./tools/publish
-    ```

-- Run `./tools/publish --sign` to sign the release files.
+2. Run `./tools/sign` to sign the release files.
 This part must run on an environment that has access to the private PGP key.

+3. Run `./tools/publish`, to populate the Debian database.

-- Commit the results, and create a PR.
+4. Commit the results, and create a PR.

 When PRs are merged, `packages.freedom.press` will pull new files and serve the contents of `repo/public`.